Gforky/Face-the-Internet/README.md

 ### Quick Install
-1. Close [this](https://github.com/JohnPett/Face-the-Internet) repository in to the desired location on your local machine.
+1. Clone [this](https://github.com/JohnPett/Face-the-Internet) repository in to the desired location on your local machine.

 2. From inside the repository, run `$ npm install` to get project dependencies.